 - Drugs used to treat high blood pressure

-- Some medicines used to treat depression or anxiety
+- Some medications used to treat depression or anxiety

 Over-the-counter medications containing antihistamines such as diphenhydramine, brompheniramine, or chlorpheniramine.
-These medicine can be found in products to treat:
+These medication can be found in products to treat:

 - Allergies symtpoms